Matthew Glass

 Matthew Glass is the pseudonym of an Australian-born author and doctor who is living and working in Britain.

+He is the author of Ultimatum (2009); End Game (2012); and Fishbowl (2015).

+His novels are noted for their complex and hyper-realistic depiction of international relations, especially with regard to diplomacy and economics.

-He is the author of Ultimatum, an eco-thriller set in the years 2032 and 2033, End Game, a geopolitical thriller set in 2018, and Fishbowl, a social-networking thriller set in the early 21st century.
-End Game was rereleased with the name Trigger Point in March 2012.
+Ultimatum is an eco-thriller set in the years 2032 and 2033.

+End Game is a geopolitical thriller set in 2018.
+It was re-released with the name Trigger Point in March 2012.

+Fishbowl is a social-networking thriller set in the early 21st century.
 The social network in Fishbowl is clearly inspired by Facebook but works with AI-generated avatars that can be used by corporations for user-targeted selling.
-His novels are noted for their complex and hyper-realistic depiction of international relations, especially with regard to diplomacy and economics.